 Below we outline eight steps we would expect to see before a significant, sustained pickup in the inflation trend.
 There is no guarantee that all of these stages will occur, though each individually is plausible.
-Unless the economy goes through all or most of these phases, based on recent historical experience, we would not expect inflation to rise over the period of the next several years.
+Based on historical experience, unless the economy goes through all or most of these phases, we would not expect inflation to rise materially over the period of the next several years.
 For those nervous about inflation’s return, however, these bear watching—we are already some way down the path.

-- Step 1 – Deep recession causes a societal rethink over the limits of government policy. ☑
+- Step 1 – A deep recession causes a societal rethink over the limits of government policy. ☑